YouriBrosky/AngularTraining/_assignments/markdown/5.reactive-forms/optional.md

 With `.valueChanges` and `.statusChanges`, which are properties of `FormGroup` and `FormControl`, you can listen for any new value or when the validation status of the field changes.
 By reacting to input changes it's easier te make something like an autocomplete field.

-1. Listen for changes on the `title`-field using `.valueChanges`, and make a GET request on `http://localhost:3004/book/exists/:title` to see if the title is already known.
+1. Listen for changes on the `title`-field using `.valueChanges`, and make a GET request on `http://localhost:3004/book/exists/:title` to see if the title already exists.
   The endpoint responds with an empty list when there are no matches, or a filled list with all book where the start of the title matches exactly as entered.

 #### Edit existing books